Jump to main content

 {index} options: an integer between 1 and the available columns.

 Please note, specifying a value that exceeds the available number of columns will result in incorrect offsets.
 This happens because the grid implicitly creates additional columns to accommodate the grid-column-start property.
 You should always keep track of how many available columns you have, especially when nesting.
-In the example below, we are indicating we want a div to span 3 columns, and start at position 7.
-This requires 10 total columns inside a div spanning only 4.
+In the example below, we are indicating we want a div to span 1 column, and start at position 5.
+This requires 6 total columns inside a div spanning only 2.

 Import